Chandra0505/CC_V_2/README.md

 # CC_V_2

-The task to be done are:
+##The task to be done are:
 1. check circular progress bar of jquary

+## Tasks which are done either completely or paritially.

 [1]  Login system:- login(without activation mail),
 register(done), forgot password(with mail done)